kubean-io/kubean/docs/en/usage/airgap.md

     - actionType: playbook
       action: cluster-info.yml
     - actionType: playbook
       action: enable-repo.yml  # After deploying the cluster, restore the yum repo configuration for each node.
-(Note: This step can be added as appropriate.)
+                               # (Note: This step can be added as appropriate.)
       extraArgs: |
         -e undo=true
 ```

-## Pre-deployment cluster configuration
+## Configure cluster before deployment

 Offline settings need to be referred to [`kubespray`](https://github.com/kubernetes-sigs/kubespray)
 Located in `kubespray/inventory/sample/group_vars/all/offline.yml` configuration file: